Improved invariant polytope algorithm and applications: Introduction and notation

 \subsection{Invariant polytope algorithm and outline for the paper}

-We present here the idea of the invariant polytope algorithm~\cite{GP13,GP16}.
-The major goal of this paper is to modify this algorithm making it \begin{itemize} \item faster, \item more robust and \item more efficient for larger matrices. \end{itemize} These modifications are outlined in Section~\ref{sec_outline}.
+In this section we present the idea of the invariant polytope algorithm.
+The major topic of this paper are modifications to the invariant polytope algorithm making it \begin{itemize} \item faster and parallel, \item more robust and \item more efficient for larger matrices. \end{itemize} These modifications are outlined in Section~\ref{sec_outline}.
 The actual modified invariant polytope algorithm~\ref{alg_modinvpoly} is given in Section~\ref{sec_modinvpoly}.
 In Section~\ref{sec_modgrip} we introduce the modified Gripenberg algorithm~\ref{alg_modgrip} which is capable of finding very long s.m.p.-candidates in short time.
 Section~\ref{sec_examples} is devoted to numerical examples showing where the algorithms from Sections~\ref{sec_modgrip} and~\ref{sec_modinvpoly} perform well and where they are not applicable any more.
-We finish the paper with a Matlab implementation of the modified Gripenberg algorithm~\ref{alg_modgrip} in a copy-pastable format.